Devotional Thought : Haggai 2:9

 “The glory of this present house will be greater than the glory of the former house … And in this place I will grant peace …” Haggai 2:9

-In Jeremiah 29:10-11 we read God’s promise to His people before the exile.
+Before the exile, God promised his people.
 “When the seventy years are completed for Babylon, I will come to you and fulfil my gracious promise to bring you back to this place.
-For I know the plans I have for you … plans to prosper you and not to harm you plans to give you hope and a future.”
-But not everyone came back to Jerusalem, not everyone was there to build the new temple.
+For I know the plans I have for you … plans to prosper you and not to harm you plans to give you hope and a future” (Jeremiah 29:10-11).
+But not everyone returned to Jerusalem, not everyone was there to build the new temple.
 It had been seventy years, some would have died, some would be too old and some simply chose not to leave Babylon.

-This is also His promise to us, to continually change us from one degree of glory to another (2 Corinthians 3:18) and grant us His peace.
+Likewise, God’s promise is to grow us to a greater degree of glory (2 Corinthians 3:18) and grant us peace.